lakaxita/jekyll_eats_feeds/README.md

     METADATA = {
         'inserted': True,
         'in': 'every',
-        'post': 'metadata header',
+        'posts': 'metadata header',
     }
+    PUSH = True  # Push the created commits to origin

 Execution
 ---------

-Once everything is ready, execute it with:
+Once configured, it can be executed with:

     python sync.py config.py